QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	currently disabled as not used by CC-Light

 - QISA generation
-	* bundle to QISA translation:
+	* bundle to QISA translation
 		* deterministic sorting of gates per bundle
 		* instruction prefix and wait instruction insertion
 		* classical gate to QISA classical instruction translation